ministryofjustice/licences/Notes.md

 #### Aside - other updates to licences record

-There are a number of calls to the updateLicence and updateSection functions in licenceClient.js All calls to licenceClient.js' updateLicence function are from licenceService.js Calls to updateSection are in licenceService.js, routes/address.js, routes/curfew.js (licenceService.js declares a function 'updateSection that just delegates to updateSection in licenceClient.js )
+There are a number of calls to the updateLicence and updateSection functions in licenceClient.ts All calls to licenceClient.ts' updateLicence function are from licenceService.ts Calls to updateSection are in licenceService.ts, routes/address.js, routes/curfew.js (licenceService.ts declares a function 'updateSection that just delegates to updateSection in licenceClient.ts )

 The key related function in licencesService.js is update.
 This function is called from formPost in server/routes/routeWorkers/standard.js
 This means that update is called pretty much whenever a task is updated.
 See previous discussion about this.